Activity Workshop

 Another thinking puzzle, the Four Dogs puzzle involves four dogs (obviously) chasing each other round a room.
 Try it out yourself in the pub.

 Everybody knows Battleships, whether the good old-fashioned pen-and-paper version, or the elaborate and noisy plastic-and-electronics version.
-Well here's another way to play the old favourite, with the added advantage of a computer opponent to test your skills against.
-This java game can also be played in 2-player mode over a network, in case you haven't got pen-and-paper handy.
+Well here's a couple more ways to play the old favourite, with the added advantage of a computer opponent to test your skills against.
+There's a java game in case you haven't got pen-and-paper handy, and also now a javascript game as well in case you haven't got any java handy.